-As required by auditing standards, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries.
+As required by auditing standards, we perform procedures to address the risk of management override of controls, in particular, the risk that management may be in a position to make inappropriate accounting entries.
 On this audit we do not believe there is a fraud risk related to revenue recognition because there are no revenue transactions.
 We did not identify any additional fraud risks.

-We performed procedures including identifying any journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.
+We also performed procedures including, identifying journal entries and other adjustments to test based on risk criteria and comparing the identified entries to supporting documentation.

-Identifying and responding to risks of material misstatement related to compliance with laws and regulations
+Identifying and responding to risks of material misstatement related to compliance with laws and regulations.

-We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience and through discussion with the directors (as required by auditing standards), and discussed with the directors the policies and procedures regarding compliance with laws and regulations.
+We identified areas of laws and regulations that could reasonably be expected to have a material effect on the financial statements from our general commercial and sector experience, through discussion with the directors and other management (as required by auditing standards), and from inspection of the Company's regulatory and legal correspondence and discussed with the directors and other management the policies and procedures regarding compliance with laws and regulations.

-The company is subject to laws and regulations that directly affect the financial statements including financial reporting legislation (including related companies legislation), distributable profits legislation and taxation legislation and we assessed the extent of compliance with these laws and regulations as part of our procedures on the related financial statement items.
+The Company is subject to laws and regulations that directly affect the financial statements including financial reporting legislation (including related companies' legislation), distributable profits legislation, taxation legislation and we assessed the extent of compliance with these laws and regulations as part of our procedures on the related financial statement items.